 "And you are?"
 Kat hesitatingly queried, as her eyes narrowed in confusion.

 "I'm really sorry to do this to you Kat, but I have to speak to David."
 The woman's voice was now sharp and authoritative, causing Kat to retreat slightly.

-"Who are you?
+"W-who are you?
 How do you know my name?
-What do you want with my husband?"
+W-what do you want with my husband?"
 Kat fired each question in rapid succession, stumbling over her words as she did.

 The noise from the garden broke through the tension and both women instantly turned to find David standing in the kitchen doorway looking a peculiar shade of grey.
-The look of fear didn't last long, as David's face began to turn red as if he were about to explode with temper.
+The look of fear didn't last long, as David's face began to turn red with temper.

 "What are you doing Isabelle?"
-David barked at the now sobbing woman in the doorway.
+David barked at the now sobbing woman stood in the doorway.